 Films and Filmmakers Series

 Films and Filmmakers is a program of the The Film Institute at Montclair State, an initiative of the College of the Arts.
 The program features weekly visits of filmmakers who come to speak about their work and profession.
 The series, open to both University students and the general public, welcomes audience questions while being a unique forum to hear inside stories from some of the most innovative filmmakers working in the field today.
 The Film Institute at Montclair State is kicking off its inaugural year with a busy schedule of programs and screenings.
-Topical new films, introduced and discussed by their creators, will screen on a succession of Tuesday evenings at 7:00 p.m. in University Hall, Room 1040 or Leshowitz Hall (or at another location as listed).
+Topical new films, introduced and discussed by their creators, will screen on a succession of Tuesday evenings at 7:00 p.m. in Calcia 135, University Hall Room TBD, or at another location as listed.

 SCREENING - PREACHER